My Approach to Helping

 More Info About My Practice

-In addition to face-to-face sessions, skype sessions and phone sessions are available if you are out of the area or unable to travel.
+In addition to face-to-face sessions, video sessions and phone sessions are available if you are out of the area or unable to travel.
 Skype and phone sessions are equal to face-to-face sessions in both length and fee.

 What I Say to People Concerned about the Therapy Process